-Whether you are testing the Private DNS or Enterprise DDI solution or preparing for full installation, you must first install Docker.
+Whether you are testing the Enterprise DDI solution or preparing for full installation, you must first install Docker.
 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 For more information, go to http://docs.docker.com.

 To install Docker: